JacksonGL/mem-vis-pack/README.md

   **3.** open [http://localhost:5000](http://localhost:5000)

-**Notice:** If an object in the heap is keep alive only by stack trace frames, it won’t be captured in the heap snapshot right now.
+**Notice:** For now, objects keep alive only by stack trace frames are not visualized.